March 25, 2021

 Genetic Testing.
 Genetic tests, such as BRCA gene mutation test, use blood or saliva to detect mutations in genes.
 These tests can help detect many different types of cancer, including breast.

 Clinical Breast Exam.
 Research has shown a huge benefit of physical breast exams performed by both woman and their health care professional.
-Many cases of breast cancer are discovered by a lump being found, making physical breast exams an important screening tool.
+Many cases are discovered by a lump being found, making physical breast exams an important screening tool.

 There are so many types of cancer that begin in the female reproductive system that it is vital for women to stay up to date on their cancer screenings.
 Female reproductive cancers include cancer that begins in the cervix, ovaries, uterus, vagina, and vulva.
 Basically anywhere in the primary reproductive system.